The weekend was spent in the Catalonia region of eastern Spain, where we rented a car in Girona and roamed through beautiful villages.

 Another gem in the area is Castellfollit de la Roca, a medieval village built on top of a 50 meter high rock, surrounded by the rivers Fluvià and Toronell.
 The rock is a basalt formation, the result of river erosion of the lava from ancient volcanic eruptions which sculpted the stone.
 The 13th century church of Sant Salvador is dominating the skyline and we climbed the tower for a great view.

 The village Banyoles is most famous for the Lake of Banyoles, where the rowing events in the 1992 Barcelona Olympics took place.
-It’s worth a stop to walk along the lake.
+It’s worth a stop to walk along the lake, where a park bench turned out to be a good place for the breakfast picnic.

 In the nearby area Santa Pau we climbed the old volcano, Volca de Santa Margarida, situated 700 meters above sea level.
 It’s not exactly Vesuvius, but still a nice contrast in the flat land.